avdol0521/public-stuff/content/setting up quartz with obsidian to make a publicly accessible vault on the internet.md

+#### **make sure you got nodeJS, git & obsidian installed and have a github account beforehand**
 - go to the folder where where you wanna keep the vault
-- git clone the quartz repo and do this shit:
+- git clone the quartz repo and do this goofy ahh stuff:
 ```powershell fold
 git clone https://github.com/jackyzha0/quartz.git
 mv quartz vaultName